stuart-knock/docs/UserGuide/UserGuide-Tutorial_Complex_Stimulus.rst

   - Go back to `Edit Stimulus Equation`

-  - Set new equations and parameters for both spatial and tamporal profiles.
+  - Set new equations and parameters for both spatial and temporal profiles.

   - Add 10 focal nodes on the left hemisphere.